k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 Note: The k2masking can also be created by the deploy.flow of the TDM LU.

-Do the following to create the sequences for your TDM implementation:
+Take the following steps in order to create the sequences for your TDM implementation:

 #### Generate the Sequence Actors